• Skip to primary navigation

 • Slowly add the cider mixture into the flour mixture and use a spatula to combine as it gets thick.

-• With a spatula, scoop half the frosting into one pan and the other half into the other pan.
+• With a spatula, scoop half the batter into one pan and the other half into the other pan.
 Smooth the tops with a butter knife.

 • Bake both cakes in the center rack for 35 minutes.